Naledi-Dikgale/Naledi-Dikgale/README.md

     🫒 I snack on Olives!
     🐾 I love dogs 😎
-    🚗 Road trips are my go-to adventure; there's something magical about the open road.
+    🚗 Road trips are my go-to adventure; there's just something magical about the open road.
     ✈️ Constantly seeking new destinations to add to my ever-growing travel bucket list!

 🎮 Favourite Games: